shreya991/Python-Flask-blog/README.md

 # Python-Flask-blog
-This is the first blog I created using python-flask
+This is my first blog which i created using Flask and is very interactive and easy to understand.